THINGS TO KNOW ABOUT THE SKI-CLUB

-Over the course of the past season 2019/20, 492 new members were accepted into the SCA.
-Hence, the current membership count for the year 2020 comprises 9,158 club members.
+In the past club year 2021/22, 443 new members were admitted to the SCA at the various Stammtisch-Meetings.
+Hence, the current membership count for the year 2022 comprises 8,646 club members.

-Ski-Club Arlberg is especially proud of the fact that its members originate from 60 countries!
-This impressive number of Ski-Club Arlberg members is made possible only by the dedicated village representatives, managing committee members and friends of the Ski-Club Arlberg who constantly attract new members.
+The Ski-Club Arlberg is particularly proud of the fact that its members originate from 55 countries!
+This impressive number of Ski-Club